|The Thomas Legion

 Cherokee Indians and Mountaineers, 12-36.)
-Consequently, Thomas wrote to Davis and "submitted a plan for the defenses of East Tennessee."
+Thomas also wrote to Davis and "submitted a plan for the defenses of East Tennessee."
 November 8, 1862, Strawberry Pains, TN.
 (O.R., Ser.
 I, Vol. 20, pt.
 II, p.
-395)
+395.)

-General Ulysses S. Grant, while traveling
+General Ulysses S. Grant, while traveling through

 the army which Napoleon led to Moscow."